zicna/redux-forms-codealong/README.md

 }
 ```

-Ok, with these changes, open up the console in your browser, and try adding a
+With these changes, open up the console in your browser, and try adding a few
-few todos.
-The log will show that our reducer is concatenating new values every
+todos.
+The log will show that our reducer is adding new values every time
-time the form is submitted!
+the form is submitted!

 In the next lesson we will tackle rendering our list of todos to the DOM.